gimballock/IntersectProblem/README.md

   - Detailed explination here: https://www.youtube.com/watch?v=ajv46BSqcK4
   - This method is more efficient but less intuitive

-- Here is another 2d method I ame across:
+- Here is another method I came across, not sure what it's called:
   - https://www.bowdoin.edu/~ltoma/teaching/cs3250-CompGeom/spring17/Lectures/cg-convexintersection.pdf

-Non-convex facited shape:
+  - This method extends to 3d by searching connected sequences of faces.
+Like peeling an orange, except you peel two oranges at the same time until you find that one is intersecting the other.

+**General closed polygonal shapes**:

 - Set of verticies, edges, faces forming a closed surface.
 - Use exact methods to compute intersectons of lines and planes with other lines and planes.
-- Can use bounding volume methods above to "fail fast"
-- Bounding volume intersections provides a region of space to search for intersecting geometry using exact intersect methods.
 - Find coincident geometry:
   - point-point, point-edges, point-faces, edge-face, face-face
   - These would indicate _ambigious_ status.
 - Find actual intersections:
   - edge-edge, edge-face, face-face
+- Strategy:
+  - Recall that finding any evidence that the shapes do not intersect means you can stop searching and return that result.
+  - So use a bounding volume methods above to "fail fast"
+  - If you do not find a _non-intersection_ result note that an _ambigious_ or _intersection_ result may actually be non-intersecting on the underlying shapes.
+  - If ambigious bounding volume search the underlying geometry for coincident objects.
+If something from each object is touching the coincident points/edges/faces of the bounding volumes then you have proved _ambigious_ intersection and can stop searching.
+  - Finally if the bounding volumes result in an intersection you can use the intersected region-of-space to eliminate verticies, associated edges and faces that lie outside of that volume.
+  - From here you have to brute-force try all the combinations of things between the two objects.

 ## To build